-Policy on housing of guests and others not assigned to the student housing or not regularly associated with the institution of higher education an on-campus emergency situation).
+Policy on housing of guests and others not assigned to the student housing or not regularly associated with the institution of higher education

+Guest apartments in residence halls are available for use by campus guests, which may include any of the following: speaker series guests; campus clubs and organizations guests; Housing and Food Services administration guests; CEO/Dean/Provost's quests; and student's parents (during an on-campus emergency situation).
 There may be a time when the guest apartment is used for student emergencies.
 It is limited and must be approved through Residence Life and Housing and Food Services leadership.

-Guest apartments in residence halls are available for use by campus guests, which may include any of the following: speaker series guests; campus clubs and organizations guests; Housing and Food Services administration guests; CEO/Dean/Provost's guests; and student's parents (during